yal103/league_of_legends_analysis/README.md

 | 10660-10660_game_3 | Blue   |         1324 |        1 |            60 |            35 |                   23 |           162 |          22.0667 |               2.71903 |               1.5861  |                      1.0423  |               7.34139 |

 ### Univariate Analysis
 To understand the general behavior of vision control metrics in competitive League of Legends matches, we first need a glance at how each of the features are distributed.
 We plot and analyze the distributions of each quantitative variable using histograms.
-For example, the distribution of game lengths (`gamelength`) and wards placed (`wardsplaced`) are shown below:
+For example, the distribution of game lengths (`gamelength`) and vision score (`visionscore`) are shown below:
 <iframe
   src="assets/gamelength.html"
   width="800"